-Adalberto Rezende Santos has completed PhD in Cellular and Molecular Biology from Oswaldo Cruz Foundation (Fiocruz), Rio de Janeiro, Brazil.
-He is a Senior Investigator and Substitute Head of the Laboratory of Molecular Biology Applied to Mycobacteria of Oswaldo Cruz Institute, Supervisor at the post-graduation programs of Cellular, Molecular Biology, and Clinical Medicine from Fiocruz and Federal University of Rio de Janeiro respectively.
+Adalberto Rezende Santos is Ph.D in Cellular and Molecular Biology from Oswaldo Cruz Foundation (Fiocruz), Rio de Janeiro, Brazil.
+Actually, he is a Senior Investigator and Substitute Head of the Laboratory of Molecular Biology Applied to Mycobacteria of Oswaldo Cruz Institute, Supervisor at the post-graduation programs of Cellular, Molecular Biology, and Clinical Medicine from Fiocruz and Federal University of Rio de Janeiro respectively.
 He is ad hoc consultant of the Executive Secretariat of Science Technology and Environment and of the Ministry of Health, Brazil.
-He is the of the Journal of Infectious Diseases and Pharmacogenomics.
+He is also referee of the Journal of Infectious Diseases and Pharmacogenomics.